axelav/honkytonk.in/pages/notes/trans-america-trail.md

 <NoteTitle title="Trans America Trail" date="2018-10-23" />

-This past summer, I rode across the Trans America Trail across the country on my 2010 KTM 690 Enduro R. I wrote a [ride report](/trips/trans-america-trail) for each day.
+This past summer, I rode across the Trans America Trail across the country on my 2010 KTM 690 Enduro R.

 <Image src="https://s3.amazonaws.com/honkytonk.in/tat-route-basecamp.jpg" alt="An overview of the route I travelled on the TAT" />